 |Maximum Power:||410bhp at 9000rpm, Maximum torque: 270lb ft at 6500rpm|

-Austin Rover Motorsport announced at the time that the MG Metro 6R4 would be competing in the 1986 World Rally Championship – and would be competing against such definitive cars as the Audi Quattro S1, Lancia Delta S4 and Ford RS200.
+Austin Rover Motorsport announced at the time that the MG Metro 6R4 would be entered in the 1986 World Rally Championship – and would be competing against such definitive cars as the Audi quattro S1, Lancia Delta S4 and Ford RS200.
 Group B rallying had entered a truly exciting – and as we would soon see, terrifying – era.

-Autocar magazine meanwhile strapped their timing gear to the Clubman (250bhp) and International (410bhp) versions of the 6R4 and produced some simply awesome acceleration figures (The figures for the International version are quoted):
+Autocar magazine meanwhile strapped its timing gear to the Clubman (250bhp) and International (410bhp) versions of the 6R4 and produced some simply awesome acceleration figures (The figures for the International version are quoted):

-Obviously the magazine came away impressed (who wouldn’t after turning in those figures), and it was John Davenport who, when asked by Autocar whether the MG Metro 6R4 would win rallies, summed up the company’s optimism about the car’s chances: “Yes.
+The magazine came away impressed (who wouldn’t after turning in those figures) and it was John Davenport who, when asked by Autocar whether the MG Metro 6R4 would win rallies, summed up the company’s optimism about the car’s chances: ‘Yes.
 I see no reason why it shouldn’t.
-I think the car is quite capable of doing it, and I think my drivers are more than up to the job”.
+I think the car is quite capable of doing it, and I think my drivers are more than up to the job.’

-Sadly, it was not to be: Henri Toivinen was involved in a fatal collision, when his car went over a cliff in the Corsican rally.
-The FISA immediately ruled that Group B rally cars were simply too fast, and therefore dangerous to drive, and as a result, banned them from competition effective from the end of that season.
-The international career of these Group B cars was now over – and the book on the promising 6R4 was closed prematurely.
+Sadly, it was not to be: Henri Toivinen was involved in a fatal collision, when his car went over a cliff in the Corsican Rally.
+The FISA responded by ruling that Group B rally cars were simply too fast and therefore dangerous to drive and, as a result, banned them from competition effective from the end of that season.
+The international career of these Group B cars in international rallying was now over – and the book on the promising 6R4 was closed prematurely.

-The engine design was then sold to TWR (Tom Walkenshaw Racing) and after some development work on the cambelts and plenums, the engine would make a re-appearance; initially in 3.5-litre form in the Group C Jaguar racing cars, but then in the back of the sensational 217mph Jaguar XJ220.
+The engine design was then sold to TWR (Tom Walkinshaw Racing) and, after some development work on the cambelts and plenums, the engine would make a re-appearance; initially in 3.5-litre form in the Group C Jaguar racing cars, but then in the back of the sensational 217mph Jaguar XJ220.